negarhonarvar/DAGMRNet/README.md

 # DAGMRNet: Attentive Graph Learning with Dynamic Neighbor Selection for MR Image Reconstruction
-This repository contains a comprehensive model to reconstruct cardiac mri images in k-space from CMRxRecon dataset.
+This repository contains a comprehensive model to reconstruct cardiac MRI in k-space from CMRxRecon dataset.
+In this model we have advanced a graph neural network well-equipped with dynamic attention mechanism which selects neighbors based on their similarity to target node to update the target node relatively.